Human-centred design forms an integral part of our work across the full market spectrum, delivering both regulatory compliance and commercial success.

-Equipped with whiteboards, marker pens and acres of Post-it notes, we use these spaces to aggregate research data, user stories and create design concepts and keep them visible for the duration of the project.
-Each design studio allows our project teams to develop ideas and collaborate on designs whilst preserving client confidentiality.
+Equipped for creative, collaborative thinking, we use our UX design spaces to aggregate research data, user stories and create design concepts that remain visible for the duration of the project.
+Each design studio allows our project teams to develop ideas and explore designs while preserving client confidentiality.

 News & insights

 Helius Medical Technologies’ groundbreaking PoNS device for short-term treatment of gait deficit due to multiple sclerosis has received marketing authorization from the U.S. Food and Drug Administration (FDA).

 Patient monitoring is an inherent part of patient management.
 Intermittent and continuous measurements have a range of uses, from defining disease states and characterising progression to informing therapeutic approaches and...